 1 Top Notch Charters – Smell the salt air, feel the gentle breeze against your face, enjoy the thrill of taking a lobster right out of a trap, and savour the experience of a traditional Prince Edward Island lobster supper while aboard the 45-foot fishing boat.
 I hopped on-board Top Notch Charters and learnt how to fish for lobster with captain Mark Jenkins.
 He’s the best when it comes to anything you want to know about marine life and only once you’ve experienced the PEI lobster tour with him, you’ll know why it’s the real deal.

 Mark comes with a rich legacy and has a family background in fishing around these islands that date back many generations.
 My up, close and personal tryst with the lobster will always be cherished.
+The Top Notch Charters tour with Mark was not only pleasurable and riveting, but also extremely informative.
 After the tour take a walk around Charlottetown waterfront and soak in the island vibe.

 2. Green Gables Heritage Place – Drive to Cavendish and step back in time to the days of Lucy Maud Montgomery and what inspired her to write Anne of Green Gables.
 As you enter, take a walk around the state of the art Visitor Centre and gaze at the awe-inspiring exhibit full of fascinating facts, sights and sounds and then step out to stroll around haunted woods or Lovers Lane.

 Anne of Green Gables, penned by island author has found its way into the hearts of millions of readers, who travel the distance to visit her house and grounds that has been carefully restored and decorated in exquisite detail to transport you straight into the world of Montgomery as described in her novel.
 You can also play dress up in Anne’s costumes, replete with a wig and other accessories and click memorable photographs.